X0Y0-dev/Projeto-ESP32/README.md

 ## Integrantes: Gustavo Henrique da Silva Santos, Guilherme Silva Moreno, Kauã Daniel de Aguiar Ferreira & Lucas Alves Bernardo

 ## Professores Orientadores: <a href="https://br.linkedin.com/in/victorbarq">Dr. Victor Rosetti de Queiroz</a>, <a href="https://br.linkedin.com/in/lucymari">Dra.
 Lucy Mari Tabuti</a>, <a href="https://www.linkedin.com/in/eduardo-savino-gomes-77833a10/">Dr. Eduardo Savino Gomes</a>, <a href="https://www.linkedin.com/in/remuniz/">Dra.
-Renata muniz do Nascimento</a>, <a href="https://www.linkedin.com/in/ronaldo-araujo-pinto-3542811a/">Dr. Ronaldo Araujo Pinto</a>
+Renata Muniz do Nascimento</a>, <a href="https://www.linkedin.com/in/ronaldo-araujo-pinto-3542811a/">Dr. Ronaldo Araujo Pinto</a>

 ## Descrição